On this page

 Read EPA’s assessment of Cleanaway’s EMP (publication 1970)

-Under the Environment Protection (Management of Tunnel Boring Machine Spoil) Regulations 2020 a site must have a number of controls in place to receive tunnel boring machine spoil, including:
+Under the Environment Protection (Management of Tunnel Boring Machine Spoil) Regulations 2020 a site must have multiple controls in place to receive TBM spoil.
+This includes:

 - an EPA-approved Environment Management Plan (EMP)

 - a containment system designed in accordance with the approved EMP and not used to contain any material other than TBM spoil

 - that the material be received on an impervious surface and secured to not allow for public access